paglobal/augmented-tabflow/README.md

 - have button to open recent updates page
 - add donate
 - document tab page
+- link to chrome keyboard shortcuts page and other necessary pages

-### Recent Changes
+### Recent Changes Page

-- fix slight hover issue with favicons
+- extract `heading` and other utils for use in help page as well
 - add donate button
+- explain mismatch between `Recent` and `Extensive` on `Extensive` -
+- ungrouped tab groups imported from other sessions now import as regular tab group with the title `Ungrouped`
+- implemented tab group spaces
+- fixed slight hover issue with favicons
 - fixed false loading states
 - fixed false favicons
 - fixed problem with pages loaded with file protocol and possibly other protocols